RLCO/QRETAIL/readme.md

+Just a line edit to check on githun user id
 We need to put a date wise and changes by comments before pushing the repository to keep track of all the changes we have done.

 S. No. | Date           |                   Changes